thatslifescience/github_dev/_posts/Julia.md

 ---
-title: "Thriving in Deadly Environments: Could Mushrooms be our Ticket to Colonizing Space?"
+title: Thriving in Deadly Environments: Could Mushrooms be our Ticket to Colonizing Space?
 layout: page
 author: jlavalley
 permalink: /2022-04-15-Freshwater-Mussels-are-Declining-sfarrington/